-Heroku is a PaaS (Platform as a Service) and is one of the pioneers of the cloud service providers, before they came into the scene there was a huge challenge building and configuring servers from the scratch, not to talk of the drawback from shared hosting and the various complexities that comes with cloud hosting and deployment strategies.
-It brought a system that made app building, scaling and deployment so easy that it doesn’t take much time before they became a household name in the developer community.
+Heroku is a PaaS (Platform as a Service) and one of the pioneers of cloud services.
+Before they came into the scene, developers were facing considerable challenges in building and configuring servers from scratch.
+Other bottlenecks include shared hosting limitations and the complication of cloud technology and its deployment strategies.
+However, the Heroku platform introduced a technology that makes building, scaling, and deploying apps faster and easier than ever.
+That is why the company became a household name in the developer community.

 Heroku is an innovative company that created novel standards for a commercially sustainable cloud service, such as Platform as a Service (PaaS).
 The company has accomplished a lot, helping many enterprise companies achieve their business objectives.
 However, I recently began to notice that developers were researching for Heroku alternatives.
 So, I started wondering, “Why would developers want to jump ship to a Heroku alternative?”